Remote Access Trojan (RAT)

 Who Are the Targets of a Remote Access Trojan (RAT)?

-While anyone can be the target of a RAT, hackers will likely focus on targets that yield financial, political, or information gain.
-Also, individuals can be targeted, but the more profitable attacks are against governments or corporations.
+While anyone can be the target of a RAT, hackers will likely focus on organizations that yield financial, political, or information gain.
+Individuals can also be targets, but the more profitable attacks are against governments or corporations.

-2. Political: Hackers access classified information, manipulate election results, or control national systems such as telecommunications, traffic systems, or utilities.
+- Political: Hackers access classified information, manipulate election results, or control national systems such as telecommunications, network traffic systems, or utilities.

-3. Information: Data can be as valuable—or even more valuable—than currency, so hackers will try to access information, delete files, and even sell sensitive data for identity theft, corporate espionage, or political manipulation.
+- Information: Data can be as valuable, or even more valuable, than currency.
+Hackers will try to access information, delete files, and even sell sensitive data for identity theft, corporate espionage, or political manipulation.

 How Do Cyber Criminals Use RATs Against an Enterprise?